Skip to main content

 zip-code: 95135

-This example configuration is for a connected site.
+This example configuration is for a centrally managed site.
 In this scenario, only a single Edge Installer configuration user data is used for the entire deployment process.

 #cloud-config